s-panferov/awesome-typescript-loader/README.md

 ## Internal Modules

 This project doesn't aim to support internal modules, because it's hard to resolve dependencies for the watch mode if you use such modules.
-Of course, you can still use external and internal .d.ts files.
+Of course, you can still use them without watch, but this function is **unstable**.

 ## Declaration files